scikit-hep/scikit-hep.github.io/pages/developers/style.md

 ## Spelling (extra)

 You can and should check for spelling errors in your code too.
 If you want to add this, you can use `codespell` for common spelling mistakes.
-For example:
+Unlike most spell checkers, this has a list of mistakes it looks for, rather than a list of "valid" words.
+To use:

 ```yaml
 - repo: https://github.com/codespell-project/codespell